-\paragraph{Agent-based LLM Optimization Modeling} To overcome the inherent limitations of fixed decomposition strategies, multi-agent frameworks enhance modeling performance through specialized role allocation and collaborative mechanisms.
-Chain-of-Experts~\cite{xiao2023chain} introduces a Conductor to orchestrate domain experts, whereas OptiMUS~\cite{ahmaditeshnizi2024optimus} utilizes a modular structure to decouple formulation, coding and evaluation modules, effectively handling long-text descriptions and complex data.
-At the execution level, OptimAI~\cite{anonymous2026optimai} incorporates a Planner and a Code Critic to enable strategic reflection, while OR-LLM-Agent~\cite{zhang2025or} leverages the capabilities of reasoning LLMs to decompose the task into three sub-tasks: modeling, code generation and debugging.
-Furthermore, to enhance reliability, ORMind~\cite{wang2025ormind} draws on cognitive dual-process theory to implement counterfactual reasoning for error detection, while LEAN-LLM-OPT~\cite{liang2026llmlargescaleoptimizationmodel} employs a lightweight few-shot approach to reduce computational overhead without compromising modeling effectiveness. \paragraph{Summary and Gaps} Despite recent progress, existing methods face two main limitations.
+\paragraph{Summary and Gaps} Despite recent progress, existing methods face two main limitations.
 First, learning-based models rely on annotated datasets that are scarce and expensive to create.
 Their ``black-box'' nature also makes it difficult to diagnose errors or adapt to new constraints without costly re-training.
 Second, most current multi-agent frameworks often hallucinate due to a lack of external domain knowledge.
 Moreover, they typically struggle to effectively use solver feedback for error correction, leading to repeated execution failures.
 To bridge these gaps, we propose MIRROR, which integrates external knowledge retrieval with execution-based iterative revision.